shurick81/spdemo/README.md

 If one of installed components was Vagrant, you now need to reboot your machine.

-Additional component that you need to install after that is vagrant `vagrant plugin install vagrant-reload`.
+Beside these two main components, you also want to install Vagrant Reload Provisioner plugin.
+Run following command to do that: `vagrant plugin install vagrant-reload`.

 ### Azure prerequisites

 The only virtualization provider currenlty supported by this project is Azure, so before using this tool, please install necessary components and set variables.

-#### Vagrant Reload Provisioner
+#### Vagrant Azure Provider

 In order to install this plugin, run `vagrant plugin install vagrant-azure`